The Best 2 Week Russia Itinerary: What To See & Do In Russia

-Veliky Novgorod is not a usual stop on any Russia itinerary, but, it has many old churches and monasteries.
-The city is quite small you can move on foot between the main attractions.
+Veliky Novgorod is not a usual stop on any Russia itinerary, but it has many old churches and monasteries.
+The city is relatively small you can move on foot between the main attractions.
 To get from the train station take a bus, there is a bus stop in front of it.

-You’ll notice that everything here is cheaper compared to the capital cities; food, accommodation, souvenirs, entrance fees.
-There are three of four hostels and quite a few hotels both budget and luxury in the city.
+You’ll notice that everything here is cheaper than in the capital cities; food, accommodation, souvenirs, and entrance fees.
+There are three of four hostels and quite a few hotels, both budget, and luxury, in the city.

 Veliky Novgorod Highlights

 - Novgorod Kremlin (Detinets): The oldest Kremlin in Russia.

 - Yuriev Monastery

 - The Millenium of Russia Monument